 Farmer’s markets typically are open one day per week and provide seasonal locally grown produce.
 Depending on the size of the market, some will also sell meats, seafood, eggs, dairy, and grains, all of which are locally-sourced.
 Shopping at farmer’s markets and buying locally is good for our health, good for our community of farmers, and for the environment.
 It is a win-win situation for all involved.
 Don’t hesitate- visit your local farmer’s market today!
 For a list of the farmer’s markets closest to you, visit Local Harvest.
 Read below for more reasons to shop at your local farmer’s market.
+This post contains an affiliate link.
+As an Amazon Associate, we earn from qualifying purchases.

 The longer the time for food to travel to your plate, the longer the time between harvest and when it is consumed, which means less fresh produce with fewer nutrients.
 Farmer’s markets sell local produce which means it traveled small distances and was just harvested to provide you with the most vitamins and minerals for your health.